Richie Rich (character): Animated TV series

-Live action TV series
+Live-action TV series

-Netflix debuted a 2015 half-hour comedy series titled Richie Rich with Jake Brennan starring as Richie Rich, along with Joshua Carlon, Jenna Ortega, Lauren Taylor, Kiff VandenHeuvel, and Brooke Wexler.
+A half-hour comedy series titled Richie Rich debuted in 2015 on Netflix, with Jake Brennan starring as Richie Rich, along with Joshua Carlon, Jenna Ortega, Lauren Taylor, Kiff VandenHeuvel, and Brooke Wexler.
 However, the series is very different from the original and the rest of the original main characters were replaced, like Herbert Cadbury their butler and Professor Keenbean head of Rich's research and development, the only exception is Irona.
 Unlike the comic book version, Richie is not born wealthy and is a self-made trillionaire.
-Unlike the comics, in this series, Richie has a sister, instead of being an only child, and both of them are raised by a single parent, their father.
+Unlike the comics in this series, Richie has a sister, instead of being an only child, and both of them are raised by a single parent, their father.
 The show was executive produced by Jeff Hodsden and Tim Pollack from The Suite Life of Zack & Cody and A.N.T.
 Farm.
-The show was produced by DreamWorks Animation.
+It was produced by DreamWorks Animation through its former subsidiary AwesomenessTV.